-Log into Azure Portal, select the Virtual Machine icon on the left navigation pane, select the VM you are working on, click Endpoints, and click Add.
+1. Log in to Azure Portal and select the Virtual Machine icon on the left navigation pane.

-Now you can test your connection to the SSAS database from Excel PivotTable on your own laptop.
-Click here for more details.
+Now you can test your connection to the SSAS database from Excel PivotTable.
+Refer here for more details.

 Determine the SSAS Port

-If the target SSAS instance is not the default instance (or you are not quite sure), follow the steps below to find the port an SSAS instance is currently running on.
+If the target SSAS instance is not the default instance (or you are not quite sure), follow the steps below to find the port on which the SSAS instance is currently running.

 netstat -abo | find /i "LISTENING" | find "7328"